 Why "Ever Practical Yoga?"

 Yoga, meaning "union" or "yoked," is an ancient complex art or practice with as many approaches as there are practitioners.
-OK, perhaps that’s a bit of an overstatement, but if you do a Google search on “yoga,” in under .27 seconds you will get no less than 128 million results.
+OK, perhaps that’s a bit of an overstatement, but if you do a Google search on “yoga,” in under .27 seconds you will get no less than 2.3 Billion results.
 Now, that’s a lotta yoga!

 But it’s even more complex.
 As befits a good search engine, the top hits are for local yoga studios.
 Good.
 But which studio to choose?
-A quick look at the studio and class descriptions shows that there is no class called “yoga.”
-Instead, you may see "hatha yoga," which basically encompasses all physical yoga focusing on poses and breathing.
-Then it starts to get a bit more interesting.
+A quick look at the studio and class descriptions shows that there is often is no class called “yoga.”
+Instead, you may see "hatha yoga," which basically encompasses all physical yoga focusing on poses and breath.
+From there it starts to get more interesting.
 One studio offers hot yoga, another vinyasa or flow yoga.
 Another studio offers alignment-based yoga, another yin yoga.
-There are studios offering therapeutic yoga, prenatal and postnatal yoga, partner yoga, and aerial yoga.
-And then there’s yoga targeted to specific audiences such as seniors, teens, children, toddlers, and parent and baby/infant yoga.
-There’s even yoga designed for sports enthusiasts, such as golfers, gardeners, runners, bikers, and yes, even knitters.
-Some studios even offer all of the above!
+There are studios offering prenatal, postnatal, and fertility yoga, partner yoga, and aerial yoga.
+And then there’s yoga targeted to specific audiences such as seniors, teens, children, toddlers, parent and baby yoga, and yoga for the military, yoga for first responders, and yoga for trauma survivors.
+There are classes focused on therapeutic yoga such as yoga for injuries, illnesses, and special conditions, including: yoga for amputees, yoga for those living with Parksinson’s, multiple sclerosis, and cancer, and those recovering from stroke, heart issues, neurological issues, and more.
+There’s even yoga designed for sports enthusiasts, such as golfers, gardeners, runners, bikers, kyakers, and yes, even knitters!

 But even though this myriad of choices may be a bit hard on the newbie, one might conclude that there must be something pretty terrific about an ancient practice that can spin off so many variations and appeal to such diverse audiences.
 Such a practice or system would seem to necessitate a solid core that’s versatile enough to be customized, yet strong enough to retain its foundation.
-Of course with such customization one runs the risk of losing the core at some point, but that's another topic for another day.
-Instead, I would argue that the solid core, the current that runs through all the varieties of what I'll call "modern" or "today's" interpretation of yoga, is exactly what makes them ultimately the same, or "yoked."
-For me, that solid core has everything to do with what is practical, what is applicable, and what can be used right here, right now, to enhance one's daily life.
-Therefore, discovering and applying the practical aspects of yoga is exactly what this Ever Practical Yogi's practice and teaching is about.
+Of course with such customization, at some point one runs the risk of losing the core, but that's another topic for another day.
+Instead, I would argue that the solid core, the current that runs through the varieties and interpretations of what is generally termed “Modern Postural Yoga,” or MPY, is what makes them ultimately similar at a basic level.
+To me, that solid core has everything to do with what is life-affirming, practical, and applicable right here, right now, practices that can enhance one's daily health, wellness, and sense of self.
+Therefore, discovering and applying the practical aspects of yoga is exactly what Ever Practical Yoga is about.